LukeShortCloud/rootpages/src/automation/ansible.rst

 Deprecations
 ~~~~~~~~~~~~

 If a component in Ansible release ``N`` becomes deprecated then it is normally left unmaintained up until ``N + 4`` when it is fully removed.
-For example, a module deprecated in 2.8 will be removed in 2.12.
+For example, a module deprecated in 2.2 would have been removed in 2.6.
 Ansible aims to be as highly backwards compatible as possible with each minor release.

 Installation
 ------------